-To be included in a group of two abstracts around a similar topic grouped together by the program committee from individual abstracts accepted for presentation.
+To be included in a group of up to three abstracts around a similar topic grouped together by the program committee from individual abstracts accepted for presentation.
 A concurrent session is allotted 15 minutes for individual abstract presentation with five minutes for audience questions.

 Submit individual abstract

 A traditional poster session is a single abstract presentation by an individual or representatives of teams with an academic or professional focus.
 The work is peer-reviewed and presented on a large, usually printed placard, bill, or announcement, often illustrated, that is posted to publicize.
 It can also be a visual display of completed or in-progress work.
-An electronic version of the poster will be requested for use in awarding continuing nursing education contact hours to attendees as well as included in the Sigma Repository.
+An electronic version of the poster will be required for use in awarding continuing professional development contact hours to attendees and to be included in the Sigma Repository.